psycopg/psycopg2/doc/src/advanced.rst

 The `~cursor.execute()` method adapts its arguments to the `~psycopg2.extensions.ISQLQuote` protocol.
-Objects that conform to this protocol expose a `!getquoted()` method returning the SQL representation of the object as a string.
+Objects that conform to this protocol expose a `!getquoted()` method returning the SQL representation of the object as a string (the method must return `!bytes` in Python 3).
+Optionally the conform object may expose a `~psycopg2.extensions.ISQLQuote.prepare()` method.

+There are two basic ways to have a Python object adapted to SQL:

+- the object itself is conform, or knows how to make itself conform.
+Such object must expose a `__conform__()` method that will be called with the protocol object as argument.
+The object can check that the protocol is `!ISQLQuote`, in which case it can return `!self` (if the object also implements `!getquoted()`) or a suitable wrapper object.
+This option is viable if you are the author of the object and if the object is specifically designed for the database (i.e. having Psycopg as a dependency and polluting its interface with the required methods doesn't bother you).
+For a simple example you can take a look to the source code for the `psycopg2.extras.Inet` object.

+- If implementing the `!ISQLQuote` interface directly in the object is not an option, you can use an adaptation function, taking the object to be adapted as argument and returning a conforming object.
+The adapter must be registered via the `~psycopg2.extensions.register_adapter()` function.
+A simple example wrapper is the `!psycopg2.extras.UUID_adapter` used by the `~psycopg2.extras.register_uuid()` function.

-The easiest way to adapt an object to an SQL string is to register an adapter function via the `~psycopg2.extensions.register_adapter()` function.
-The adapter function must take the value to be adapted as argument and return a conform object.
-A convenient object is the `~psycopg2.extensions.AsIs` wrapper, whose `!getquoted()` result is simply the `!str()`\ ing conversion of the wrapped object.
+A convenient object to write adapters is the `~psycopg2.extensions.AsIs` wrapper, whose `!getquoted()` result is simply the `!str()`\ ing conversion of the wrapped object.

 .. index::
     single: Example; Types adaptation